djeppson/s3sync/README.md

 - [X] Handy-dandy way to run as a background service on start-up
 - [x] Arg for recursion
 - [x] Optional deletion upon successful upload / staging files
+- [x] Ability to override the AWS profile region
+- [ ] Try to get the region info from the bucket name if not provided
+- [ ] Automated markdown generation for README.md
+- [ ] Allow markdown to be created without extra params
 - [ ] Multiple source-to-target mappings
 - [ ] Option to remove files from bucket upon local deletion
 - [ ] Validate bucket access on start-up